Exclusive: Nissan sees bigger role for U.S., China markets in global car sales - sources

 The comments offer the first glimpse of how the automaker’s global sales breakdown could look in its recovery strategy, set to be unveiled on May 28.

-Under the plan, Nissan will aim to bolster cooperation with partners Renault SA (RENA.PA) and Mitsubishi Motors Corp (7211.T) to reverse losses and spruce up a brand dented from years of chasing market share.
+Under the plan, Nissan will aim to bolster cooperation with partners Renault SA and Mitsubishi Motors Corp to reverse losses and spruce up a brand dented from years of chasing market share.

 The steps will focus on salvaging profitability in the United States and “stopping the bleeding” in Europe, said one of the sources, who spoke to Reuters on condition of anonymity, as they were not authorised to speak with media.